saz/puppet-rsyslog/README.md

 ##### `rsyslog::server::parser`

 Configures parser objects in rainerscript.
-Each Element of te hash contains the type of parser, followed by a hash of configuration options.
+Each Element of the hash contains the type of parser, followed by a hash of configuration options.
 Eg:

 ```yaml
 rsyslog::server::parser: